Faculty and Staff Members at Pforzheimer Honors College NYC

 Kyla Korvne: firstname.lastname@example.org

 Kyla Korvne is a Political Science major with a triple minor in Peace & Justice Studies, Sociology/Anthropology, and French.
 She is from Cleveland but now lives here in Lower Manhattan.
 She will be graduating in December 2015 and will be studying abroad in both Dakar, Senegal and Paris, France before she graduates.
-In March she will be traveling to Geneva with Pace University's Model UN delegation for the International Model UN Conference.
+In March 2014 she traveled to Geneva with Pace University's Model UN delegation for the International Model UN Conference.
 She is hoping to go into international human rights law someday.
 Her greatest loves are Star Wars, cats, traveling, and eating as much as possible.

 Devina Subedar: email@example.com